-When using HDF5 chunking with ZFP compression, it is important to account for the fact that ZFP does its work in tiny 4^d chunklets of its own where d is the dataset dimension (rank in HDF5 parlance).
-This means that that whenever possible chunking dimensions you select in HDF5 should be multiples of 4.
-When a chunk dimension is not a multiple of 4, ZFP will wind up with partial chunklets which it will pad with useless data reducing overall time and space efficiency of the results.
+When using HDF5 chunking with ZFP compression, it is important to account for the fact that ZFP does its work in tiny $4^d$ chunklets of its own where d is the dataset dimension (rank in HDF5 parlance).
+This means that whenever possible, the chunking dimensions you select in HDF5 should be multiples of 4.
+When a chunk dimension is not a multiple of 4, ZFP will wind up with partial chunklets, which will be padded with useless data, reducing the results' overall time and space efficiency.

 The degree to which this may degrade performance depends on the percentage of a chunk that is padded.
-Suppose we have 2D chunk of dimensions 27 x 101.
+Suppose we have a 2D chunk of dimensions 27 x 101.
 ZFP will have to treat it as 28 x 104 by padding out each dimension to the next closest multiple of 4.
-The fraction of space that will wind up being wasted due to ZFP chunklet padding will be (28x104-27x101) / (28x104) which is about 6.4%.
+The fraction of space that will wind up being wasted due to ZFP chunklet padding will be (28x104-27x101) / (28x104), which is about 6.4%.
 On the other hand, consider a 3D chunk that is 1024 x 1024 x 2.
 ZFP will have to treat it as a 1024 x 1024 x 4 resulting in 50% waste.

-The latter example is potentially very relevant when attemping to apply ZFP to compress data long the time dimension in a large, 3D, simulation.
+The latter example is potentially very relevant when applying ZFP to compress data along the time dimension in a large, 3D, simulation.
 Ordinarily, a simulation advances one time step at a time and so needs to store in memory only the current timestep.
-In order to give ZFP enough width in the time dimension to satisfy the minimum chunklet dimension size of 4, the simulation needs to keep in memory 4 timesteps.
+However, in order to give ZFP enough width in the time dimension to satisfy the minimum chunklet dimension size of 4, the simulation needs to keep in memory 4 timesteps.
 This is demonstrated in the example below.